lucassilveira3/lucassilveira3/README.md

 **lucassilveira3/lucassilveira3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning: Python
+- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...